lauralwd/azolla_phd_thesis/source/16_chapter_6_symbiosis-reproduction.md

 The pathways thus differ in the two seed-free plants.

 Given that gametophyte and sporophyte dominated lineages require FR to initiate formation of dissemination stages, we conclude that repression of IS under dominating red light in Azolla likely reflects a convergent ecological strategy: in open surfaces, where red-light is abundant, there is sufficient space to prolong vegetative development and no need for dispersal.
-Consistently, in addition to FR, density of the _A. filiculoides_ canopy had an additional impact on the number of sporocarps observed per gram plant (Figure 2F); this may stem from alternative cues such as volatile organic compounds released by neighbors [@Vicherova2020].
+Consistently, in addition to FR, density of the _A. filiculoides_ canopy had an additional impact on the number of sporocarps observed per gram plant (+@fig:fig6_2\-F); this may stem from alternative cues such as volatile organic compounds released by neighbors [@Vicherova2020].
 Taken together, results presented in this work signify that, for the first time, IS of the Azolla fern symbiosis is amenable to experimental enquiry.

 ### Phylogenetic position of MIKCC TF responsive to IS suggests that control of flowering in seed plants originates from the diploid to haploid transition in the common ancestor of seed plants and ferns
-The GAMYB TF clade arose before land plants evolved, and before GA signaling [@Aya2011; @Bowman2017a; @Jiang2020a] (Figure 8).
+The GAMYB TF clade arose before land plants evolved, and before GA signaling [@Aya2011; @Bowman2017a; @Jiang2020a] (+@fig:fig6_8).
 Azolla GAMYB induced under FR, therefore, likely function in IS by mediating cues perceived by the sporophyte but originating from an ancestral gametophyte regulon.
 Consistently, GAMYB from the moss Physcomytrella patens were required for the formation of antheridiophores by the gametophyte [@Aya2011].
 The lycophyte GAMYB regulon did not play a role in the induction of sporogenic structures.